Posing and Photographing Hands

 - Tell the story using only hands and hand gesture

-- look for gesture also when you photograph statues, memorials, monuments:
+- look for gesture also when you photograph statues, memorials, and monuments:

-These are only a few ideas of posing and photographing hands.
+These are only a few ideas for posing and photographing hands.
 As always, thanks for stopping by.